Bryantcpu/Technical_Extension/README.md

-### 🏀Basketball
-### 💻Modding video game software.
+### -Modding video game software.
-### ☎️Fixing Iphones.
+### -Fixing Apple devices.
-### 👪Spending time with my family.
+### -Spending time with my family.
-### 🌴Visitng back home in the Bahamas.
+### -Visitng back home in the Bahamas.
--  If you want your game systems like your PS2, PS3, PSP, & MORE software modded I can be the one to assist :)❗
+-  If you want your game systems like your PS2, PS3, PSP, & more software modded I can be the one to assist :)❗
 -  If you need your Iphone fixed I charge great prices :)❗

-Congrats you made it this far, here is some shortcut links to some great websites
+If your reading this that means you made it to the end if the site, here are some shortcut links to some great websites..

 -🌟 [Youtube](https://www.youtube.com/)